-At this juncture, there is no decision to issue new shares.
-If there should be a decision to issue new shares after the general mandate is sought, the Company will make an announcement in respect thereof.
+As at the date of this Notice, there were no new shares issued pursuant to the mandate granted to the Directors of the Company at the 2nd AGM held on 23 June 2022 and which will lapse at the conclusion of this 3rd AGM.
+If there should be a decision to issue new shares after the general mandate is obtained, the Company will make an announcement in respect thereof.